Frequently Asked Questions

 How can I make a payment?

 We are making improvements to how you can view and pay your bills through your Sharp Account.
-When you create an account on sharp.com, you will be able to view your statements for Sharp Rees-Stealy and Sharp hospitals in one place, make payments and pay all your invoices by credit or debit card in one transaction.
+When you create an account on sharp.com, you will be able to view your statements for Sharp Rees-Stealy and Sharp hospitals in one place, make payments and pay all your invoices by credit or debit card or by check in one transaction.
 Get started now.

 If you prefer not to create an account, you can still pay your bill online by using our one-time payment form.
-You can pay by credit card or by check.
+You can pay by credit or debit card or by check.
 You will need to provide your personal information and the invoice or visit number from your paper statement for each payment.
 You can also use this form to pay a bill for another person.

-To pay by check or credit card over the phone, please call Patient Financial Services at 858-499-2400 (hospital payments) or 858-499-2410 (Sharp Rees-Stealy payments).
+To pay by credit card over the phone, please call Patient Financial Services at 858-499-2400 (hospital payments) or 858-499-2410 (Sharp Rees-Stealy payments).
 You may also pay in cash at the hospital or clinic or mail your payment to the address listed on your statement.
 All standard forms of payment are accepted, including cash, check, cashier's check, money order and major credit cards.

 I can't pay my bill in full.
 What should I do?